 Academic decisions concerning individual graduate students are generally made by a recommendation from the student's department chair to the dean of the college in which the department is located.
 Such decisions include admission to a degree program, admission to candidacy, recommendations for independent study or individualized instruction, substitution or modification of degree requirements, extension of time for completing a degree, and final approval for graduation.
-Decisions of the deans are subject to review by the Dean of Graduate Studies.
+Decisions of the deans are subject to review by the Director of the Graduate School.